rheiland/studio_template/README.md

 # studio_template

-This repository helps a modeler download PhysiCell Studio and an appropriate executable model (`project`) for their computer (currently just Windows or Mac).
+This repository contains a version of PhysiCell Studio with an appropriate executable model (`project`) for their computer (currently just Windows or Mac).
 We assume you have a Python installation on your computer (you should).